Shane Beamer: Oklahoma

-On January 22, 2018, the University of Oklahoma hired Beamer to be Assistant Head Coach under Lincoln Riley.
+On January 22, 2018, weeks after Georgia defeated them in the Rose Bowl, the University of Oklahoma hired Beamer to be assistant head coach under Lincoln Riley.
+Specifically, he was an assistant head coach for the offense, coaching tight ends and H-backs, and also played a role in overseeing special teams.
 Beamer was a part of the staff that coached the nation-leading scoring offense in 2018, where they averaged 48.4 points per game.
+During the three seasons that Beamer was a part of the staff, the Sooners won three Big 12 Championships and appeared in two College Football Playoffs.